polichtm/MCW-SAP-NetWeaver-on-Azure/Whiteboard design session/WDS trainer guide - SAP NetWeaver on Azure.md

 **Task:** Design a scalable and highly available solution.

-**Answer:** By deploying Azure VMs in two regions, we are able to meet the needs of the customer.
+**Answer:** By deploying Azure VMs in two regions, we are able to meet the resiliency needs of the customer.
 Scaling of the (A)SCS tier involves increasing or decreasing the size of Azure VMs.
-The SAP Central Services Instance is protected by leveraging Window Server Failover Cluster.
-Windows Server 2016 Scale Out File Server (SOFS) and the Storage Spaces Direct (S2D), enable the creation of a cluster on Azure VMs with the shared disk functionality.
+The SAP Central Services instance is protected by leveraging Window Server Failover Cluster.
 This ensures high availability of the messaging service and Enqueue Replication Service components.
 The SAP Central Service uses the Azure internal load balancer to facilitate failover capability.
+Windows Server 2016 Storage Spaces Direct (S2D) cluster with its Scale Out File Server (SOFS) role host the highly available sapmnt share.

 By deploying Azure VMs hosting the (A)SCS in two regions, we are able to meet the disaster recovery needs of the customer.
-We schedule a task to copy the primary instance of ASCS' \\sapmnt to a corresponding share on a DR Azure VM once per day.
-As part of failover, we change the IP of the ASCS virtual instance name to the IP of the Azure VM.
-We run sapinst.exe with the SAPINST\_USE\_HOSTNAME parameter set to the virtual instance name (stand-alone ASCS system in a distributed deployment).
+We also schedule a task to copy the primary instance of sapmnt share to the corresponding share on the DR cluster serving the SOFS role.
+As part of failover, we change the IP of the global host DNS record to the IP of the SOFS.

 *Architecting application components*

 **Task:** Design a scalable and highly available solution.

 **Answer:** Scaling of the application tier can be accomplished by deploying additional application servers (AAS) to supplement the Primary Application Server.
-The HTTP(S) load balancing is handled by the SAP Web Dispatcher hosted on an Azure VM.
+The HTTP(S) load balancing is handled by the SAP Web Dispatcher running on Azure VMs.
 The SAP Logon load balancing is handled by the SCS message server.

 The application server does not contain any business data and does not need to be replicated to the DR very often.
 The only content that changes periodically is the SAP kernel after a kernel upgrade.

-Consider using ASR for replication from on-premises to Azure and between Azure regions (note that failback between Azure regions is currently unsupported).
+Consider using ASR for replication from on-premises to Azure and between Azure regions.

 *Architecting database components*